fivefan/fflow-site/fflowsite/resources/public/docs/readme.md

 ### ES6 - Scoped variable
-`let` finally takes care of very bad thing of Javascript.
+`let` finally takes care of one of the notorious scope problem of Javascript.
-Following code is a very subtle problem.
-It is a source of many bugs.
+The following code has a very subtle bug. `let` introduces local scope concept so you can safely use let scoped variable inside a certain block only.

 ```
 var a = "San Francisco";